Are You A Venezuelan Immigrant In Georgia? File For TPS!

 Talk to a Georgia Immigration Attorney

 If you are considering immigration or require assistance or advice on an immigration-related matter, the experienced Atlanta temporary protected status attorneys at Shirazi Immigration Law are ready to help.
-With offices in Atlanta and Tifton, Georgia, as well as in Mexico, our attorneys will review the specific facts and circumstances of your case and determine the best path forward to citizenship.
+With offices in Atlanta and Moultrie, Georgia, our attorneys will review the specific facts and circumstances of your case and determine the best path forward to citizenship.
 Contact us today to schedule a consultation and find out how we can help you.